Age Calculation by DOB | YEARFRAC() function | DATEDIF()

-Age calculation is also necessary for lots of business and other operations.
-Whether you want to calculate the age of an individual or experiment with Excel formulas, this tutorial will teach you various ways to determine someone's age in Excel.
+You can also use Excel to calculate an employee's retirement date and find their pension based on the number of years spent working for your company.
+Whether you want to learn age calculation formula in Excel for work or experiment with Excel formulas, this tutorial will teach you various ways to determine someone's age in Excel.

 You can calculate the age of an individual by their birthday.